Immortal33/playlistify/README.md

 # Playlistify
 A simple web parser to create Spotify playlists.
 As of v1.0.0, it's very rudimentary.
 There's basically no error checking/handling, and it only works if the website you're parsing has Spotify album links (not single tracks, etc).
-In later versions I hope to support other Spotify link types as well as cross-platform links (i.e. create a spotify playlist from a source of YouTube links), but that was outside of the scope of my Saturday project :).
+In later versions I hope to support error checking/handling and other Spotify link types, as well as cross-platform links (i.e. create a spotify playlist from a source of YouTube links), but that was outside of the scope of my Saturday project :).

 ## Background
 Built using Python 3.7.3.